-In the past 10 years, our Infectious Diseases team has conducted more than 250 phase I–IV adaptive and multicenter trials throughout the world, as well as supported numerous prominent networks, registries, and other research projects.
-They have included:
+Our Infectious Diseases team has been hard at work for more than a decade, conducting more than 250 Phase I–IV adaptive and multicenter trials throughout the world, as well as supporting numerous prominent networks, registries, and other research projects.

 - Adult and pediatric vaccines